aiidaplugins/aiida-lammps/docs/source/tutorials/first_raw.md

 builder.script = script
 ```

 As one can notice the script wants to read a file named `data.rhodo` via the [`read_data`](https://docs.lammps.org/read_data.html) command.
-One can pass any set of files that the script might need, in this case a file stored in the lammps repository that is downloaded using the [requests library](https://docs.python-requests.org/en/latest/index.html), by first storing them as `SinglefileData` nodes and the passing them to the builder as follows:
+One can pass any set of files that the script might need, in this case a file stored in the lammps repository that is downloaded using the [requests library](https://docs.python-requests.org/en/latest/index.html), by first storing them as {class}`~aiida.orm.nodes.data.singlefile.SinglefileData` nodes and the passing them to the builder as follows:

 ```python
 import requests